NAME

 DESCRIPTION

-This document contains instructions for using the library-based compartmentalization (c18n) prototype.
+This document contains instructions for using the linkage-based compartmentalization (c18n) prototype.

 A new process inherits the compartmentalization setting of its parent.
 To enable c18n for all new processes across the entire system, run